Gabrielle Union Reveals Insane Abs In A Sports Bra In Gym Photo With Husband Dwyane Wade

 As reported by Shape, Gabrielle revealed her intense workout routine on Instagram Stories back in January, showing just how hard she goes in the gym.

-The stunning star’s exercise regime included several different kinds of squats, dumbell chest presses, box jumps and a number of other high intensity moves.
+The stunning star’s exercise regime included several different kinds of squats, dumbbell chest presses, box jumps and a number of other high-intensity moves.

 Gabrielle also opened up about why fitness is so important to her while speaking to Women’s Health Magazine in 2017.
 She revealed at the time that she’s so intent on staying fit and healthy because of a family history of bad health.